SalMod91/da_salvino/README.md

 #### Wireframes and Design Evolution
 The development of the website underwent significant modifications from the initial wireframes to the completed product, most notably:
-- The Home Page initially included a "Most Liked Dishes" feature, which would showcase a scrolling list of user favorites.
+- The Home Page initially included a "Most Liked Dishes" feature, which would showcase a scrolling list of user favourites.
 This idea was set aside because the functionality to "like" a dish has not yet been introduced.

 - The initial design intended for a reversed row layout on the ingredient page.
 This concept was reconsidered to achieve a more visually comfortable and straightforward presentation for users.

-- Staff Portal was developed after the initial ideas, onsequently, there were no original wireframes for this feature.
+- Staff Portal was developed after the initial ideas, consequently, there were no original wireframes for this feature.

     - Mobile Home Page